Netflix/dgs/docs/advanced/java-client.md

 ```

 The `GraphQLClient` provides methods to parse and retrieve data and errors in a variety of ways.
-Refer to the `GrqphQLClient` JavaDoc for the complete list of supported methods.
+Refer to the `GraphQLClient` JavaDoc for the complete list of supported methods.

 | method  | description  | example |